syll20/docker-reactjs-symfony-cli-mariadb/README.md

  1. Clone the repo.
  2. Review .env and update passwords, project name, ...
+ 3. Update apache site.conf (see below Apache site.conf).
- 3. Build  `docker-compose build --pull --no-cache`
+ 4. Build  `docker-compose build --pull --no-cache`
- 4. Start all containers in background `docker-compose up -d`
+ 5. Start all containers in background `docker-compose up -d`
- 5. Check if the containers are running: `docker-compose ps`.
+ 6. Check if the containers are running: `docker-compose ps`.
 It should looks like this:

 |NAME             |COMMAND   |SERVICE  | STATUS | PORTS|
 |-----------------|----------|---------|--------|------|